senanu/b40/docs/labs/writing_lab_reports.md

 You should write lab reports using a passive voice.
 This means that you should not use “I” or “we” bur rather state that something was done.
 For example “The switch on each of 3 flashlights was tested by repeatedly moving them between the ‘on’ and ‘off’ positions”.
 When you read scientific papers, you may notice that the 1st person singular (“I”) or plural (“we”) is often used in biological journals.
 However, for this course, you should write using a passive voice.

 You should write some parts of the lab reports in the present tense, and some in the past tense.
-Present tense should be used in the introduction and discussion when you are writing about things that are always, or generally, true (eg. “Flashlights are particularly useful because they operate on batteries and are therefore portable.”).
-However, for things you did (such as you describe in the methods section), you should write in the past tense (eg. “The battery was tested to determine if it held a charge by…”).
-This is also true for results (eg. “The bulb became bright after the switch was moved to the ‘on’ position).
+Present tense should be used in the introduction and discussion when you are writing about things that are always, or generally, true (eg. “Flashlights **are** particularly useful because they operate on batteries and **are** therefore portable.”).
+However, for things you did (such as you describe in the methods section), you should write in the past tense (eg. “The battery **was** tested to determine if it held a charge by…”).
+This is also true for results (eg. “The bulb **became** bright after the switch **was** moved to the ‘on’ position").

 # General Formatting